 We pursue your compensation for a €25 + 25% fee.

-As already mentioned, it will cost you nothing.
-No matter the reason.
+No matter what, it will cost you nothing.

 So you have arrived at the airport.